consp1racy/android-support-preference/README.md

     true /* padding */);
 ```

-You can use this class even on preference classes from preference-v7 package in case you're not using
+You can use this class even on preference classes from `androidx.preference` package
-`XpPreferenceFragment`.
+in case you're not using `XpPreferenceFragment`.

 ### Proguard

-Since version 0.5.1 Proguard rules are bundled with the library.
+Proguard rules are bundled with the library.

 ## Changelog